 Because let's get real.

-Most folks like you and me are not going to be able to tell the difference between white, extra white or pure white on your walls.
+Most folks like you and me are not going to be able to tell the difference between white, extra white or pure white on your walls in most situations.

 Stop overthinking it.
 Use the guidelines below, keep it simple and be done with it.

 I do understand that painting is time consuming and you want to get it right the first time around.
-If you really don't feel comfortable choosing a colour on your own, hire a designer who can give you a personalized recommendation based on your space.
+If you really don't feel comfortable choosing a colour on your own, hire a designer (ahem - I have the Ask Me Anything option just for this!) who can give you a personalized recommendation based on your space.

 Simple guidelines to help you choose the right whites for your home:

 If you have a darker space with low natural light, cool and crisp white walls can look dingy and shadowy.
 Choose a warm white instead - it will look like a crisp white on your walls even though it looks creamy on the chip.
 If you have really low light, you may even want to choose a slightly warm grey or greige instead of white - they’ll make the space feel fresh, not dingy (see this post on the best greys).